Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 17. Structure

 17.1.
-Write a program that read and display any students name, roll, and total mark using structure 17.2.
-Write a program that read and display some students name, roll, and total mark using structure
+Write a program that read and display any student's name, roll, and total mark using structure 17.2.
+Write a program that read and display some student's name, roll, and total mark using structure

 17.3.
+Write a program that read and display basic information of a departments students using structure

+17.4.
+Write a program that read and display some student's name, roll, subject wise mark, total mark and
+      average using structure.

 18. File